OpenDFDL/training-dfdl-using-fakeTDL/lab01/README.md

     daffodil parse -s fakeTDL.dfdl.xsd test_track_bad_01.dat

-That will give you a Parse Error.
+That will give you a _Parse Error_.
 That file doesn't have enough data for a whole message.

-Now try an unparse, from some bad XML.
+Now try an _unparse_, from some bad XML.

     daffodil unparse -s fakeTDL.dfdl.xsd test_track_bad_02.xml

-That will give you an Unparse Error.
+That will give you an _Unparse Error_.
 Take a look at test_track_bad_02.xml to see that there is much wrong with it.

-Parse Error and Unparse Error are collectively called Processing Errors.
+Parse Error and Unparse Error are collectively called _Processing Errors_.
 They indicate something wrong with the data (or infoset XML in case of unparse), which does not match the DFDL schema.